PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 for compatibility with external mutations that bypass these APIs.
 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.
+`operator_indices_for_types()` returns a sorted, deduplicated union for multi-type roots without scanning the operator list.
+Cast cleanup and constant-input Cast/Pool/Pad folding use these single- or multi-type indices;
+each successful mutation restarts against the updated index.

 Indexed root enumeration is used by the rank-four float and quantized Concat families and by the bounded axis-3 constant-Concat, Add/Concat suffix, rank-five